paperswithcode/releasing-research-code/README.md

 <img src="https://upload.wikimedia.org/wikipedia/en/thumb/0/08/Logo_for_Conference_on_Neural_Information_Processing_Systems.svg/1200px-Logo_for_Conference_on_Neural_Information_Processing_Systems.svg.png" width=200>

-**Official guidelines for NeurIPS 2020 code submission, with the supporting analysis and resources.**
+**General guidelines for publishing high-impact research code - now official guidelines at NeurIPS 2020.**

+The recommendations are based on analysis of more than 200 repositories, they facilitate reproducibility and correlate with GitHub stars - more details in our [our blog post](https://medium.com/paperswithcode).

 For NeurIPS 2020 code submissions we recommend using a [README.md template](#readmemd-template) and checking as many items on the [ML Code Completeness Checklist](#ml-code-completeness-checklist) as possible.

-The recommendations are based on analysis of more than 200 repositories, they facilitate reproducibility and correlate with GitHub stars - more details in our [our blog post](https://medium.com/paperswithcode).

 ## README.md template